tardisfromtornspace/Bridge-Commander/Documentation/Protowarp,Spore Drive,ME tech, BorgAIFix, GCNWarp&EWarpFix+Protostar+ModCrossfield README.txt

 == Changelog ==
+0.6.3 - Updates:
+  * Updated AlternateSubModelsFTL to 0.86 to support new "IgnoreCall" parameter and to clarify documentation better.
 0.6.2 - Updates:
   * Since I found out how to make GalaxyCahrts use a different set for different travel types, added a Mycelial Network TravelerSystem to GalaxyCharts and updated SporeDrive to 0.5 to reflect this.
 0.6.1 - Fixes: